 The Bath — You should let your bearded dragon bathe for 10-30 minutes.
 You may need to add more warm water to the bathtub to keep it a comfortable temperature for your bearded dragon.
 Some dragons will like baths more than others and if you feel bathing your bearded dragon is making him/her stressed, you should consider putting a rock in their bath so they can take a break.
 You may notice that your bearded dragon inflates their belly when they are in the bath, this is normal and they do this to help keep them buoyant.
 If your dragon is shedding, you may want to gently rub the problem areas (toes, feet, tail, etc.) with a soft brush or a washcloth.

-After the Bath — After you've bathed your beardie you will want to dry him/her off with a soft dry towel.
+After Bathing - After you've bathed your beardie you will want to dry him/her off with a soft dry towel.
 Many owners will do a quick cleaning of their beardies tank before putting their now clean bearded dragon back into his/her tank.